 Study Timeline

-The Multiplex study has been ongoing since 2020, with public consultation beginning in 2021 and continuing through 2022-23.
+The Multiplex study began in 2020, with public consultation beginning in 2021 and continuing through 2022-23.

 In October 2021, an online survey was posted which resulted in a strong majority of respondents supporting multiplexes in their neighbourhood.

-From February to May 2022, the team held 14 consultation events in a variety of formats to hear from members of the public, including Webex meetings, Twitter Spaces, a Reddit Ask Me Anything, and in person walking tours of existing multiplexes.
+From February to May 2022, the team held 14 consultation events in a variety of formats to hear from members of the public, including Webex meetings, Twitter Spaces, a Reddit Ask Me Anything, and in-person walking tours of existing multiplexes.

 Following this consultation, the Multiplex Proposals Report (2022.PH35.3) was adopted by Planning and Housing Committee on July 5, 2022.